olincollege/uxd-2023-03/mew/design_refinement_report.md

 filtering feature, we envisioned a user-friendly experience where event details are accessible without entering each event individually.

-Addressing the onboarding process, we considered a novel approach where users specify initial interests on the screen and a tutorial on how to use the app.
-Additionally, we explored the concept of facilitating group chats by allowing users to choose friends from the event attendee list, a suggestion that resonated with the team.
-In terms of aesthetics, we created our app’s logo, crediting Sela for her contribution.
+Addressing the onboarding process, we considered an approach where users are asked to specify initial interests on the screen, and then are taken through a guided tutorial through the app’s main features (toggling between the bubble and map views, and RSVPing to an event).
+Additionally, we explored the concept of facilitating group chats by allowing users to choose people to connect with from the event attendee list, a suggestion that resonated with the team.
+We also created an app logo to emphasize the branding and legitimacy of our design, crediting Sela for her contribution.
 Navigating through event details and chats prompted further discussion.
-We weighed the options of accessing the chat feature through the profile or a dedicated button in the navigation bar.
-The idea of a list of even bubbles on the profile screen, akin to Instagram’s Highlights, gained traction.
-A pivotal topic was the inclusion of a map feature, with team members expressing varying opinions on its necessity and preferred placement.
+We weighed the options of having a dedicated button in the navigation bar for easy access, or accessing the chat feature through the profile screen, as we weren’t sure the chat feature should be highlighted to the same degree as a core feature like viewing events.
+We also explored (through more paper prototyping) various designs that meshed our bubble branding with a functional and intuitive interface for accessing group chats.
+A design involving horizontal lists of bubbles on the profile screen, akin to Instagram’s Highlights feature, gained traction.
+Another pivotal topic was the inclusion of a map feature.
+We recognized that it fulfilled user desires, but there were varying opinions regarding its level of necessity and preferred placement.
 The team explored potential integration options, such as a map icon in the navigation bar or a toggle between bubble and map views.
 Turning to the app’s aesthetic aspects, the team recognized the need to finalize a color scheme.
+We each individually implemented a few designs in Figma with varying color schemes, and then posed a quick survey to our potential users through an Instagram story to get overall feedback.
+A sleek blue and purple theme won by a significant amount.

+**INSERT IMAGES**

-There was consensus on the possibility of offering multiple themes, both initially and in settings, with some themes potentially being monetized through either one-time purchases or a subscription model.
-Finally, filters were identified as crucial for enhancing user experience, including location (regions), activity types/categories, and age requirements.
-As we move forward, the team is committed to refining selected designs, specifically establishing a cohesive color scheme that aligns with the app’s purpose of facilitating connections for young professionals in a new city.
-We chose a greyscale prototype for the heuristic evaluation to pinpoint the strengths and weaknesses of flows and functionality rather than the aesthetic.
+Finally, filters were identified as crucial for enhancing user experience, to tailor events only to specific locations (regions), activity types/categories, age requirements, and more.
+As we move forward, we are committed to refining our designs, specifically establishing a cohesive color scheme that aligns with the app’s purpose of facilitating connections for young professionals in a new city.

 ### 4. Responses to Heuristic Evaluation Feedback

+We implemented a greyscale Figma prototype for the heuristic evaluation to pinpoint the strengths and weaknesses of flows and functionality rather than the aesthetic.
+The idea was that we didn’t want the feedback to focus on aesthetics just yet; we wanted to make sure we really nailed down the intuitive-ness of our intended interactions and the flow of the app.

-The heuristic evaluation feedback highlights several positive aspects of the application, such as a simple interface for event pages and seamless integration of maps and social media.
-However, concerns were raised, including confusion about the purpose and aesthetics of the bubble view, limitations in chat features, and a need for more flexibility.
-The evaluation identified various issues, ranging from visibility of system status to user control and freedom.
+The heuristic evaluation feedback highlights several positive aspects of the application, such as a simple interface for event pages and the seamless integration of maps and social media.
+However, several important concerns were raised regarding confusion about the purpose of the bubble view, a desire for a more standardized list view for browsing events, and limitations in chat features.
+The feedback recommended improving the design by explicitly explaining the meaning of bubble sizes in the event browser view, having info/help buttons on each page to refresh users on the app features, and making it clearer on how to interact with certain aspects of group chats such as leaving one.
-Several recommendations for improvement were provided, including addressing inconsistencies in the interface, implementing error prevention measures, enhancing flexibility and efficiency, and improving the aesthetic design.
-Users also needed more clarity on certain features, such as the meaning of bubble sizes.
-Additionally, concerns were raised about user privacy and the integration of external features like calendars.

-With these concerns identified, we will be making the necessary changes to our design.
-Our most important priority is defining the bubble rules and emphasizing what makes them valuable compared to a map.
+Additionally, concerns were raised about user privacy and safety (since the app involves meeting what are essentially strangers), and the integration of external tools like calendars.
+With these concerns identified, we plan to discuss how to address them and make the necessary changes to our design.
+Our most important priority is defining the bubble rules and emphasizing their value compared to the map view.
 Additionally, we will be clearly defining each feature of our app, like the difference between saving an event versus joining a chat versus RSVPing to an event.
-Other changes that will be made are picking a color scheme, giving the user a way to unRSVP to an event or leave a chat, creating a list view of the events, and adding filter and search buttons to give users more flexibility.
+Other changes that will be made are implementing our chosen color scheme, giving the user a way to unRSVP to an event and leave a chat, creating an additional list view of the events, and adding filter and search buttons in all views to give users more flexibility.

 ## Navigating Choices: The Tradeoffs Made in Bringing it Online

 Bringing our paper prototype online had distinct advantages in understanding user interactions with the app.
-By bringing our prototype online, we were able to clearly map out the interactions we wanted users to have with our app, giving us a clearer understanding of possible pain points and frustrations users might have.
-By shifting, adding, and removing visual features, we learned how different designs and configurations would impact a user's experience much faster than we could with a paper prototype.
+By having an online prototype, we were able to clearly map out the interactions we wanted users to have with our app, giving us a clearer understanding of possible pain points and frustrations users might have.
+By shifting, adding, and removing visual features, we could explore how different designs and configurations would impact a user's experience much faster than we could with a paper prototype.

 However, there were some negative consequences of bringing our prototype online.
-Transitioning a paper prototype to a virtual medium demands thoughtful consideration of visual elements, which can be time-consuming.
-Decisions about colors, fonts, and overall design aesthetics become critical, often requiring sacrifices in time and effort that could otherwise be devoted to other aspects of development or testing.
+Transitioning to a virtual medium demanded thoughtful consideration of visual elements, which was rather time-consuming.
+Decisions about colors, fonts, spacings, and overall design aesthetics became critical, and anything less than pixel-perfect became much more obvious.
 Additionally, interacting with an app on a computer offers distinct functionalities, such as hover actions, that aren’t mirrored in mobile interactions.
-This discrepancy may create a divergence between the intended user experience and the actual experience, necessitating additional adaptations and adjustments to ensure coherence across different devices.
+This discrepancy may cause us to overlook design flaws that are present in the actual experience.

 ## Unveiling Key Insights: Examining Supported Evidence in the Current Phase